Flangvik/HIDAAF/readme.md

 Example:
 S7_Install_Backdoor
-S7_Install_Backdoor_Raw
+ and  S7_Install_Backdoor_Raw

-The xxx_Raw file is the actual bash bunny payload it can contain 2 variables (currently) that the framework will ask to replace
+The S7_Install_Backdoor_Raw file is the actual bash bunny payload it can contain 2 variables (currently) that the framework will ask to replace
 #SOURCES# and #APKNAME# , there will be added more

-The XXXX file is a XML style information file with the link to the raw file
+The 7_Install_Backdoor file is a XML style information file with the link to the raw file

 	<data>